kitajs/docs/learn/first-route.md

 }
 ```

-Kita can only work with the above code because we defined a `kita build` call before
+Kita can interpret the provided code snippet because we executed a `kita build` command
-running `tsc` to transpile our typescript, this is because kita reads the code content and
+before running `tsc` to transpile our TypeScript.
+This is necessary because Kita analyzes
-detects all exported functions matching `get`, `post`, `put`, `patch` and so on.
+the code content, identifying all exported functions matching `get`, `post`, `put`,

-They can be async, return a object, a string, a number, a boolean, a null, an array or
-even a stream, kita will handle it and document it properly.
+`patch`, and similar patterns.

+These functions can be asynchronous and return objects, strings, numbers, booleans, null,
+arrays, or even streams.
+Kita intelligently handles and documents them accordingly.

-You can now run `pnpm build` and `pnpm start` again, and you should see the following:
+To observe the result, execute `pnpm build` and `pnpm start` again.
+You should witness the
+following:

 ::: code-group